The-Back-Room/MKLINK-Assistant/README.md

 Windows CMD script to simplify making SymLinks

+> [!NOTE]
+> This script is intended for educational purposes and to assist users in creating symlinks easily.
+It is provided as-is without any warranty.
+Use at your own risk.
+>
+> For more information on symlinks, visit: https://docs.microsoft.com/en-us/windows/win32/fileio/symbolic-links

-## Info
+## Information

 This script is designed to create a symbolic link in Windows.
 It will prompt for the output path and the input folder to link to.
 The script will handle errors and provide feedback on the success or failure of the operation.

-For more information on symlinks, visit: https://docs.microsoft.com/en-us/windows/win32/fileio/symbolic-links

-### Notes

-This script uses the MKLINK command, which requires administrative privileges.
+This script uses the `MKLINK` command, which requires administrative privileges.
 If you encounter issues, please check the paths and permissions.

-For further assistance, refer to the official Microsoft documentation or community forums.

-This script is intended for educational purposes and to assist users in creating symlinks easily.
-This script is provided as-is without any warranty.
-Use at your own risk.

 <details>
 <summary>View Code</summary>